seeds-together/mindly-care/readme.md

 - Twilio

 ## Get in Touch
-Feel free to reachout to us at mindlycaredev@gmail.com
+Feel free to reach out to us at mindlycaredev@gmail.com